Skip to content

 Frequently asked questions

 Lab data (Lighthouse, PageSpeed Insights) runs in a controlled environment with a simulated connection.
-Field data (Chrome User Experience Report) is from real users on real devices and connections — often much slower mobile connections than the lab simulates.
-Field failures usually indicate the lab test is too optimistic about what real users experience.
-We test with actual mobile devices and throttled connections to understand real-world performance.
+Field data (Chrome User Experience Report) comes from real users on real devices and real connections — often much slower than lab simulates.
+Field failures mean real users are having a bad experience.
+We test on actual mobile devices with throttled connections to understand real-world performance.

-How do you handle third-party scripts that are slowing down the site but we can't remove?
+How do you handle third-party scripts that slow the site?

-Defer loading until after the page is interactive, where possible.
-For scripts that genuinely need to load earlier (payment processors, auth), we analyse their impact and optimise loading order to minimise their effect on LCP and INP.
-We use Partytown for analytics and tag manager scripts — this moves them off the main thread so they don't compete with page rendering.
+Defer loading until after the page is interactive where possible.
+For scripts that must load earlier (payment processors, auth), we optimise loading order to minimise LCP and INP impact.
+We use Partytown for analytics and tag manager scripts — this moves them off the main thread entirely so they do not compete with page rendering.
+Scripts that provide no measurable value are recommended for removal.

 More from Web Development & CMS